RaReNet/DFAK/_pages/en/SecureCommunication.md

 ---
 layout: page
-title: "Secure Communication"
+title: Secure Communication
 author: RaReNet
 language: en
+summary: >-
-summary: "This section will provide you with guidance on ways to establish secure communication when reaching out for help when confronted with a potential digital attack.
+  This section will provide you with guidance on ways to establish secure communication when reaching out for help when confronted with a potential digital attack.
 As a general rule, it is important to understand that most 'normal' communications tools are not very secure against eavesdropping.
-Mobile and landline phone communication is not encrypted and can be listened to by governments, law enforcement agencies, or other parties with the necessary technical equipment."
+  Mobile and landline phone communication is not encrypted and can be listened to by governments, law enforcement agencies, or other parties with the necessary technical equipment.
 date: 2015-08
 permalink: /en/SecureCommunication/
 parent: /en/
+published: true
 ---